Concatenated Codes for Short-Molecule DNA Storage with Sequencing Channels of Positive Zero-Undetected-Error Capacity: Motivation for a Concatenated Coding Scheme

 For a general inner coding scheme, the outer decoder follows the form

-where $p(k \to \ell)$ stands for the fraction of sampled molecules belonging to molecule type $k$, but being decoded to molecule type $\ell$.
-The normalization stems from the fact that, for a general decoder, the vector $\{p(k\to\ell):~\ell\in[\ICC]\}$ may not be a PMF (E.g., this may be the case for decoding with an erasure option).
-We note that for the specific choice of the numbers $\{p(k \to \ell)\}$, given by
+where $p(k \to \ell)$ denotes the fraction of sampled molecules of type $k$ that are decoded as type $\ell$.
+The normalization stems from the fact that, for a general decoder, the vector $\{p(k\to\ell):~\ell\in[\ICC]\}$ may not be a PMF (e.g., when the decoder may declare erasures).
+For the specific choice of the numbers $\{p(k \to \ell)\}$, given by

-the decoder in \eqref{Decoder_Coded} boils down to the simplified form in \eqref{Decoder_noiseless}.
-To achieve \eqref{Req1} and \eqref{Req2}, the following two necessary requirements for the inner coding scheme are imposed: \begin{enumerate} \item Undetected errors must be completely avoided, so that the proposed decoder can only decode the correct message, or output an ``erasure''.
+the decoder in \eqref{Decoder_Coded} reduces to the simplified form in \eqref{Decoder_noiseless}.
+To achieve \eqref{Req1} and \eqref{Req2}, we impose two requirements on the inner coding scheme: \begin{enumerate} \item Undetected errors must be completely avoided, so that the proposed decoder can only decode the correct message, or output an ``erasure''.
 This requirement ensures that \eqref{Req1} holds. \item The conditional erasure probabilities when transmitting each of the codewords in $\calC^{\star}$ should be equal.
 This requirement ensures that \eqref{Req2} holds. \end{enumerate}

-In order to satisfy the first requirement, we resort to zero-undetected-error decoding.
-When decoding with a zero-undetected-error decoder, the decoder is allowed not to make a decision on a received signal in casess where making a decision may cause an undetected error; this output is called an erasure.
-To satisfy the second requirement, we choose to use non-binary linear block codes, for which it is already known that for memoryless symmetric channels, message independence holds for maximum-likelihood decoding \cite{hof2009performance} and generalized (erasure/list) decoding \cite{hof2010performance}.
+To satisfy the first requirement, we resort to zero-undetected-error decoding.
+A zero-undetected-error decoder may abstain from a decision (declaring an erasure) whenever any decision could lead to an undetected error.
+To satisfy the second requirement, we use non-binary linear block codes, for which message independence is known to hold over memoryless symmetric channels under maximum-likelihood decoding \cite{hof2009performance} and generalized (erasure/list) decoding \cite{hof2010performance}.